kevL/yata/ReadMe.txt

 unlabeled button that's just beneath the Close button on the title bar to open and close the Property Panel.

-Cell-values can be edited by left-click.
-To accept an edit, press Enter or left- click on the panel; to cancel an edit, press Escape or right-click on the panel.
+Cell-values can be edited in the Property Panel by left-clicking a value field.
-Note that clicking elsewhere on the app will cause the panel to lose focus and cancel your current edit.
+To accept an edit, press Enter or left-click on the panel; to cancel an edit, press Escape or right-click on the panel.
+Note that clicking elsewhere on the app causes the panel to lose focus and cancel your current edit.

-Advanced: Note that it's possible to change the ID-value of a row in the Property Panel.
-It is recommended however to use 2da Ops->Order row ids instead, unless you have special reason not to.
-The value of a currently frozen col's cell can also be changed this way (further, note that such a value could be changed by unfreezing the col and editing the cell directly).
+Advanced: Note that it is possible to change the ID-value of a row in the Property Panel.
+It is recommended however to use 2da Ops->Order row ids instead unless you have special reason not to.
+The value of a currently frozen col's cell can also be changed this way (but, note that such a value could be changed by unfreezing the col and editing the cell directly).

 A right-click on the Property Panel button will switch the panel's docked position from the topright of the grid to the bottomright of the grid, or vice versa.
-(This is noticeable only if the height of the panel is less than the height of the grid.)
+(This is noticeable only if the height of the panel is less than the height of the client area.)

 Appendix K: Undo/Redo